cheredia19/my-journey-datahub-cloud/README.md

 An issue not related to data formatting comes when you update a dataset.
 It turns out that the web page doesn't show the updated values.
 How do I overcome this?
 I update **and rename** the dataset and then replace, on the README.md file, the name of the old dataset with the new one where it corresponds.

 A thing it would be nice to improve is related to SEO formatting.
 When someone clicks on a link, it takes you out of the DataHub page and loads the new page. **It should open in a new tab**.

+## What I expect for the future

+For future developments of DataHub, I would like to use components that are not currently available like horizontal bar charts, line charts with more than one field (line), or scatter plots, to mention just three specific examples.
+The latter is ideal for graphic relationships between two numeric variables, e.g. the correlation between GDP and life expectancy.

+It would also be interesting to be able to format chart components in terms of color (at the moment it only shows blue), the thickness of the bar or line, and the possibility of incorporating a legend, a summary beyond the title of the chart or mentioning the source of the data in the footer.